We may earn money when you click our links. Learn more

 AMC Premiere$4.99/mo.

-Where fuboTV shines in its sports options, it severely lacks in its premium channels.
+Where Fubo shines in its sports options, it severely lacks in its premium channels.

 SHOWTIME is the lone premium movie network you can purchase, though its price is on par with its competitors.
 That’s where the similarities end: every other provider offers more than one premium add-on channel (for comparison, Hulu + Live TV offers SHOWTIME, STARZ®, CINEMAX®, and HBO®).

-To begin with, expect replays, sports highlights, and live coverage of fuboTV’s more niche sports offerings.
+To begin with, expect replays, sports highlights, and live coverage of Fubo’s more niche sports offerings.

 Cloud DVR